kubernetes-sigs/aws-load-balancer-controller/docs/guide/service/annotations.md

 ## Traffic Routing
 Traffic Routing can be controlled with following annotations:

 - <a name="load-balancer-name">`service.beta.kubernetes.io/aws-load-balancer-name`</a> specifies the custom name to use for the load balancer.
-Name longer than 32 characters will be trimmed.
+Name longer than 32 characters will be treated as an error.

     !!!note "limitations"
         - If you modify this annotation after service creation, there is no effect.